Pictures Crown Copyright unless otherwise stated

 Online article aimed at countering disinformation here.

-Following the Covid-inflicted cancellation of most of our events this year, as Bob said in the November newsletter:
+Following the Covid-inflicted cancellation of most of our events this year, Bob’s message in the November newsletter remains extant: